 The years following World War II saw the triumph of the mass production of consumer goods: the long assembly lines of identical cars or washing machines, the food shop windows full of lookalike cornflake packets inspiring Pop artists like Andy Warhol to borrow the materials, techniques, and imagery of mass production for their art.

-It's impossible not to associate Andy Warhol with the apotheosis of repetition.
+It's impossible not to associate Andy Warhol with the apotheosis of repetition in art.
 Working with silkscreens and media imagery, it was easy for the pop artist to recreate his images en masse and, in doing so, to celebrate mass culture - from his iconic prints of Marilyn Monroe, Elvis Presley and Elizabeth Taylor to his reproduction of everyday products, such as Campbell's soup cans, Coca-Cola bottles, boxes of Brillo Pads and dollar bills.

 Repetition was central to his work; he would create grids of identical images which were presented much in a similar format to a book of stamps, the only variety lying in his choice of colour.
 But if Warhol was using repetition to comment on mass production in a consumerist world, he preferred not to say - instead, simply claiming that, 'I like things to be exactly the same over and over again.'

-Keith Haring was obsessed by semiotics, the study of signs and symbols.
+Another of the many artists that use repetition, Keith Haring was obsessed by semiotics, the study of signs and symbols.
 Symbolism and Egyptian hieroglyphics were an important source of inspiration for the artist's visual language and appear throughout his oeuvre.
 "I am intrigued with the shapes people choose as their symbols to create language."
 Haring said.
 "There is within all forms a basic structure, an indication of the entire object with a minimum of lines, that becomes a symbol.
 This is common to all languages, all people, all times."

 In the alphabet of picture-words he developed, each recurring image carries its own set of meanings.
 From his 'radiant baby,' a likely symbol of the future and perfection, to his barking, biting and dancing dogs which developed into an iconic image associated with the artist to the reoccurrence of UFOs and crucifixes.